What’s the Difference Between an HSA and FSA?

 An HSA is also a tax-free fund where you can pay for out-of-pocket medical expenses, but unlike FSAs, they are not tied to your employer.
 However, they are tied to the kind of health plan you choose.
 HSAs are only available to people who have a high-deductible health plan.
 If you choose a plan that allows an HSA, you can then determine how much you’d like to contribute per month.
 Unlike an FSA, you can change this amount throughout the year.

 The amount of money in your HSA rolls over from year to year, so there is no “use it or lose it” system.
 These accounts also come with some great additional benefits.
 One being that these funds can be invested in mutual funds or stocks.
 Another being that employers frequently will agree to contribute or match a set amount in your HSA as an extra incentive to choosing a high-deductible plan.

 What one to choose?

-Both kinds of accounts offer great benefits to the user and can greatly help cover out of pocket expenses.
+Both kinds of accounts offer great benefits and can greatly help cover expenses.
 The plan you choose may come down to what exactly you’re eligible for.
-If you’re self-employed and want to have a savings account dedicated to medical expenses, you’ll have to go with an HSA, but if you’re employed by a company and have a good idea of what your out of pocket expenses will be for the year, an FSA may be the way to go.
+If you’re self-employed and want to have a savings account dedicated to medical expenses, you’ll have to go with an HSA.
+But if you’re employed by a company and have a good idea of what your out-of-pocket expenses will be for the year, an FSA may be the way to go.